patrickcping/pingone-go-sdk-v2/management/docs/Schema.md

 NewSchemaWithDefaults instantiates a new Schema object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAllowsContainsOperator

+`func (o *Schema) GetAllowsContainsOperator() bool`

+GetAllowsContainsOperator returns the AllowsContainsOperator field if non-nil, zero value otherwise.

+### GetAllowsContainsOperatorOk

+`func (o *Schema) GetAllowsContainsOperatorOk() (*bool, bool)`

+GetAllowsContainsOperatorOk returns a tuple with the AllowsContainsOperator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowsContainsOperator

+`func (o *Schema) SetAllowsContainsOperator(v bool)`

+SetAllowsContainsOperator sets AllowsContainsOperator field to given value.

+### HasAllowsContainsOperator

+`func (o *Schema) HasAllowsContainsOperator() bool`

+HasAllowsContainsOperator returns a boolean if a field has been set.

 ### GetAttributes